junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 Dean's mouth twitches faintly.
 "Doesn't matter now."

 Jody puts up two hands.
 "Sorry about that.
 But don't give me the look, not my idea to start with.
-Someone missed Cas so much and was too shy to send out invitation directly.
-I had to be the one making the phone call and be careful not spoiling all the fun."
+Someone missed Cas so much and was too shy to send out the invitation directly.
+I had to be the one making the phone call and be careful not to spoil all the fun."

 "Jody!"
 Claire says loudly, feet shifting uneasily, staring at the floor.

-Dean glances at her surprisedly.
+Dean glances at her, surprised.
 "Huh."

 Cas turns to Claire fully, landing a hand on her shoulder.
 "Claire," he says sincerely with a low voice.
 "Thank you!
 For preparing this for me."

 Claire swallows, averts her eyes, and glances around.
-Her hands fly around making wild gestures toward somewhere behind them or somewhere near the ceiling.
+Her hands fly around, making wild gestures all over the place, toward somewhere behind them or somewhere near the ceiling.
 "I got you a gift too, but if we're doing things the right way, you need to wait after the cake and the song."

 Cas nods solemnly.
 "I can wait."
 And once again, "Thank you."